jsquyres/imap-to-gmail-sync/README.md

 The script will:
 1. On first run: sync emails from the last 7 days
 2. On subsequent runs: resume from where it left off, only syncing new messages
-3. Track all synced messages in `sync_state.json` to prevent duplicates
+3. Track the last 31 days worth of synced messages in `sync_state.json` to prevent duplicates

 ### Enable Debug Logging